gidorah/image-processing-service-client/docs/implementation/T403 - Build Transformations Section & Polling/design.md

 ### `TransformationCard` Component (Existing)

-- **Purpose & Responsibilities**: This component is responsible for rendering a single transformation task with all its visual states (status, format, parameters, timestamp).
+- **Purpose & Responsibilities**: This component renders a single transformation task with all its visual states (status, format, timestamp).
+To maintain a clean interface, it displays a count of the applied transformations, with the full list available in a tooltip on hover.
 It correctly handles clickability for completed tasks and includes accessibility attributes.
 - **Props**:
   ```typescript
   interface TransformationCardProps {